sujit-sahu/home/content/bookbmstdr/chap7/_index.md

   image: ""
 ---

-<a href="../Rcode/Chapter7.html"> R code for reproducing the examples in Chapter 7. </a>

 This is the main methodological chapter which discusses spatio-temporal modeling for point referenced continuous  data.
 As in the preceding  chapter  it obtains exact theoretical results for a simple separable spatio-temporal model which serves as the